cloudflare/cloudflare-docs/products/pages/src/content/tutorials/add-a-react-form-with-formspree/index.md

 In this tutorial, you will create a `<form>` component using React and add it to a single page application built with `create-react-app`.
 Though you are using `create-react-app` (CRA), the concepts will apply to any React framework including Next.js, Gatsby, and more.
 You will use Formspree to collect the submitted data and send out email notifications when new submissions arrive, without requiring any server-side coding.

 You will deploy your site to Cloudflare Pages.
-Refer to the [Get started guide](/get-started) guide to familiarize yourself with the platform.
+Refer to the [Get started guide](/get-started) to familiarize yourself with the platform.

 ## Setup